vignif/eng_4/README.md

 - robot_controller - *default: simple_ari_controller*, the name of the robot controller (which converts decisions to robot actions)
 - z_offset - *default: 0.3*, the offset above a person's nose which the robot will use as a gaze target (this accounts for a camera placed above the robot's eyes)
 - reduced_action_space - *default: True*, if True will reduce the set of actions available for some decision makers
+- record_cam - *default: false*, if true will record the raw RGB and depth streams

 The topics which the */decide* node may subscribe/publish to are as follows: